CharlesSchimmel/md-graph/README.md

-  orphans                  Files without any links nonexistant              Links that cannot be resolved static                   Links that can be resolved but are not notes
+  orphans                  Files without any links nonexistant              Links that cannot be resolved static                   Links that can be resolved but are not notes populate                 Just populate the database
 ```
 - `-l, --library` Optional, defaults to the current working directory.
 The
     folders or files to include in the graph.
 Folders will be recursively
     searched.
+- `-d, --database` Optional, defaults to creating a temporary `mdgraphXXXX`
+    file.
 - `-d, --default-extension` Default `md`.
 Extension to use for
     links that do not specify an extension (like WikiLinks and VimWiki markdown
     links)